arangodb/docs-hugo/site/content/3.12/http/queries/aql-queries.md

         Returns an array containing the AQL queries currently running in the selected database.
 Each query is a JSON object with the following attributes:

-        - *id*: the query's id
+        - `id`: the query's id

-        - *database*: the name of the database the query runs in
+        - `database`: the name of the database the query runs in

-        - *user*: the name of the user that started the query
+        - `user`: the name of the user that started the query

-        - *query*: the query string (potentially truncated)
+        - `query`: the query string (potentially truncated)

-        - *bindVars*: the bind parameter values used by the query
+        - `bindVars`: the bind parameter values used by the query

-        - *started*: the date and time when the query was started
+        - `started`: the date and time when the query was started

-        - *runTime*: the query's run time up to the point the list of queries was queried
+        - `runTime`: the query's run time up to the point the list of queries was queried

-        - *peakMemoryUsage*: the query's peak memory usage in bytes (in increments of 32KB)
+        - `peakMemoryUsage`: the query's peak memory usage in bytes (in increments of 32KB)

-        - *state*: the query's current execution state (as a string).
+        - `state`: the query's current execution state (as a string).
 One of:
           - `"initializing"`
           - `"parsing"`
           - `"optimizing ast"`
           - `"loading collections"`
           - `"instantiating plan"`
           - `"optimizing plan"`
+          - `"instantiating executors"`
           - `"executing"`
           - `"finalizing"`
           - `"finished"`
           - `"killed"`
           - `"invalid"`

-        - *stream*: whether or not the query uses a streaming cursor
+        - `stream`: whether or not the query uses a streaming cursor
       parameters:
         - name: all
           in: query
           required: false
           description: |
-            If set to *true*, will return the currently running queries in all databases, not just the selected one.
+            If set to `true`, will return the currently running queries in all databases, not just the selected one.
             Using the parameter is only allowed in the system database and with superuser privileges.